 Best Practice: 5 Considerations for Custodial Reconciliation

-An accurate and effective Custodial Reconciliation process is the cornerstone of a healthy Investor Accounting function.
-Completing a monthly Bank Reconciliation for each Custodial account (i.e. P&I and T&I) accomplishes two important goals: (1) it confirms the Custodial bank account is in balance at the aggregate level; and (2) it ensures the individual loans /pools within the Custodial account are also in balance by performing Test of Expected Cash (TOEC) calculations.
-Every company servicing loans in-house adopts some sort of Bank Reconciliation process – after all, it is a compliance requirement under Regulation AB.
-Here are 5 considerations for building an optimum Bank Reconciliation business process based on our experiences working with companies like yours:
+An accurate and effective custodial reconciliation process is the cornerstone of a healthy Investor Accounting function.
+Completing a monthly Bank Reconciliation for each Custodial account (i.e. P&I and T&I) accomplishes two important goals: (1) it confirms the custodial bank account is in balance at the aggregate level; and (2) it ensures the individual loans /pools within the custodial account are also in balance by performing Test of Expected Cash (TOEC) calculations.
+Every company servicing loans in-house adopts some sort of bank reconciliation process; after all, it is a compliance requirement under Regulation AB.
+Here are five considerations for building an optimum bank reconciliation business process based on our experiences working with companies like yours:

-I know it sounds intuitive, but we’ve seen this mistake consistently – make sure that there is no overlap between Cutoff start and end dates as you define processing calendars.
-More importantly, verify that all activity considered by the process is restricted to this range; that is, all wires, remittances, remit adjustments, servicing data and investor reporting inputs must fall within the criteria.
+It sounds intuitive, but we’ve seen this mistake consistently.
+Make sure that there is no overlap between cutoff start and end dates as you define processing calendars.
+More importantly, verify that all activity considered by the process is restricted to this range; that is, all wires, remittances, remit adjustments, servicing data, and investor reporting inputs must fall within the criteria.
 Not following this simple guideline will lead to a lot of transactional “noise” and incorrect TOEC calculations.

 2. Roll from a previous period.

-Again, it may sound intuitive but it is surprising the number of companies we’ve seen that essentially “start anew” with their Bank Reconciliation process.
+Again, it may sound intuitive but we've seen a surprising number of companies essentially “start anew” with their bank reconciliation process.
 Lesson learned – live with your results (and calculations).
-The true power of a Bank Reconciliation summary is in rolling it forward; in other words, tie together Beginning Balance from the current period to Ending Balance of the previous period.
+The true power of a bank reconciliation summary is in rolling it forward; in other words, tie together Beginning Balance from the current period to Ending Balance of the previous period.
 The value of this practice is accentuated for PLS.
-For these reconciliation reports, the following balances should roll forward from a previous period: (a) cashbook balance; (b) beginning scheduled balance for the expected remittances; (c) beginning actual balance per the actual UPB; and (d) actual remittance rolled forward from last period’s expected balance.
+For these reconciliation reports, the following balances should roll forward from a previous period:

-3. Ensure the bank account is in balance before digging into loan /pool level balances.
+3. Ensure the bank account is in balance before digging into loan- and pool-level balances.

-Often overlooked and oversimplified, the Cashbook process serves a fundamental purpose in achieving an accurate and effective Bank Reconciliation process.
-It is important to actively balance the custodial bank account as a precursor to performing reconciliations at the loan /pool level rather than assuming than any discrepancies will simply float to the surface.
+Often overlooked and oversimplified, the cashbook process serves a fundamental purpose in achieving an accurate and effective bank reconciliation process.
+It is important to actively balance the custodial bank account as a precursor to performing reconciliations at the loan or pool level, rather than assuming than any discrepancies will simply float to the surface.

 4. Perform simple data integrity checks.

-Because we are working with two related but DISTINCT data sets when performing Bank Reconciliations (i.e. bank statement and cashbook vs. servicing and investor reporting inputs), there are some simple data integrity checks that can help verify that source data is complete and accurate before relying on these values for balancing.
+Because we are working with two related but DISTINCT data sets when performing bank reconciliations (e.g., bank statement and cashbook vs. servicing and investor reporting inputs), some simple data integrity checks can help verify that source data is complete and accurate before relying on these values for balancing.
 It is a good idea to perform the following sanity checks:

 5. Have a clean TOEC formula.